-In the Waldorf schools the main subject of study for the day is called a main lesson.
-Its duration continues from an hour and a half to two hours, depending on children’s age.
+In Waldorf schools, the main subject of study for the day is called a main lesson.
+Its duration is 1.5-2 hours.

-The morning hours are the most productive learning time and this is when the main lesson is given.
+Mornings are the most productive learning time, and this is when our students have their main lesson.
 The teacher designs the lessons in the most creative way.
-The teaching methods include storytelling, play, painting, theater, singing so that the children use all their senses in acquiring the knowledge.
+The teaching methods include storytelling, game play, painting and singing, so that the children use all their senses in the learning process.

 Learning foreign languages is an important part of the Waldorf curriculum.
-In pre-school group and first grade children learn one foreign language (English) and in the second grade and afterwards a second foreign language is added (in our school the second language is currently German).
-Studying a foreign language helps children get acquainted with the world around them.
+In our pre-school groups, children learn English as a foreign language.
+In the first grade, we add a second foreign language (German).
+Studying a foreign language helps children get to know the world around them.
 Each language is related with the respective culture, history, habits.
-Studying it allows children to develop flexible thinking, be open to people coming from different environments and cultures, as well as expanding their own horizons.
+Studying it allows children to develop agile thinking, be open to people from different backgrounds and cultures, as well as expand their own horizons.

-In the beginning foreign languages are taught through songs, play, poems, mimics and gestures – techniques which allow the child to learn through its natural ability to imitate.
-They acquire communication skills through speaking.
+In the beginning, foreign languages are taught through songs, role play, poems, and conversations, allowing the child to learn through its natural ability to imitate.
 Later on, writing and reading are added.
 With time, more focus goes to grammar, vocabulary and punctuation.

-Arts are also vital and highly leveraged element in Waldorf education.
-In painting classes kids work with wax and soft pastels, watercolors, charcoal and other materials.
+Arts are a vital element in Waldorf education.
+Kids work with different kinds of art materials, such as wax, soft pastels, watercolors, charcoal and others.

-In music classes kids learn to sing and play one or two musical instruments depending on their age.
+In music classes, kids learn to sing and play one or two musical instruments, depending on their age.
+In first grade, they start with playing the recorder.
+Older students play also a second musical instrument.
 Starting from the pre-school group, children study Bulgarian folk dances.
-First-grade students start with pentatonic flute lessons and from second grade they study playing the recorder.
-Older students play also a second musical instrument.
-In fourth grade, students get also acting classes in their curriculum.
+Older students study modern dances.
+In fourth grade, students also get acting classes in their curriculum.

-Eurhythmy is a Waldorf form of art which combines musical and speech rhythms and body movements.
-Except for being a beautiful visual art, it also helps children develop their sense of coordination, sense of rhythm, auditory and social skills.
+Eurhythmy is a Waldorf form of art combining musical and speech rhythms with body movements.
+Apart from being a beautiful visual art, it also helps children develop their sense of coordination, sense of rhythm, auditory and social skills.

 Every day the curriculum includes open air time when children play at the school yard or they go to the park nearby.
-On Friday there are short excursions to Vitosha Mountain or tours to museums, exhibitions or theater.
+On Friday, there are short trips to Vitosha Mountain or tours to museums, exhibitions or theater.